 Try this on for size – what if you focus less on the activities, and instead zoom in on the result?

-That is a shift, and it’s fundamental to evolving from being an “order taker” to being a valued strategic contributor.
+That is a massive shift, and it’s fundamental to evolving from being an “order taker” to being a valued strategic contributor.

 It’s the difference between the churn of producing brochures, web copy and speeches and having the discipline to get very clear on what those things are actually designed to achieve.
 A change in behaviour?
 Increased sales?
 Reduced staff turnover?